What It Is

 Milk

-Some cafés use condensed milk only, while others combine condensed milk with steamed milk or oat milk.
-Oat milk pairs well with the sweetness of condensed milk.
+Some cafés rely heavily on condensed milk for sweetness and body, while others balance it with steamed milk or oat milk.

 See milk options.